NURS 4314-001 Care of the Adult I: Clinical Application

-Welcome to Adult One Clinical Applications.
-This course will guide students in the integration and application of content learned in previous courses and in the Adult One Theoretical Foundations Course.
+Welcome to Care of the Adult I: Clinical Application.
+This course will guide students in the integration and application of content learned in previous courses and in the Care of the Adult I: Theoretical Foundations course.

-Students will attend clinical two days per week.
-Clinical days may be Saturday and Sunday; Sunday and Monday; Monday and Tuesday; or Tuesday and Wednesday.
+Students will attend two clinical rotation days per week.
+Clinical days may be scheduled for Monday/Tuesday, Tuesday/Wednesday, or Saturday/Sunday.